Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Abstract

 \section{Abstract}

 Existing results for low-rank matrix recovery largely focus on quadratic loss, which enjoys favorable properties such as restricted strong convexity/smoothness (RSC/RSM) and well conditioning over all low rank matrices.
-However, many interesting problems involve non-quadratic loss do not satisfy such properties; examples including one-bit matrix sensing, one-bit matrix completion, and rank aggregation.
-For these problems, standard nonconvex approaches such as projected gradient with rank constraint alone (a.k.a.\ iterative hard thresholding) and Burer-Monteiro approach may perform badly in practice and have no satisfactory theory in guaranteeing global and efficient convergence.
+However, many interesting problems involve more general, non-quadratic losses, which do not satisfy such properties.
+For these problems, standard nonconvex approaches such as rank-constrained projected gradient descent (a.k.a.\ iterative hard thresholding) and Burer-Monteiro factorization could have poor empirical performance, and there is no satisfactory theory guaranteeing global and fast convergence for these algorithms.

-In this paper, we show that the critical component in low-rank recovery with non-quadratic loss is a regularity projection oracle, which restricts iterates to low-rank matrix within an appropriate bounded set, over which the loss function is well behaved and satisfies a set of relaxed RSC/RSM conditions.
+In this paper, we show that a critical component in provable low-rank recovery with non-quadratic loss is a regularity projection oracle.
+This oracle restricts iterates to low-rank matrices within an appropriate bounded set, over which the loss function is well behaved and satisfies a set of approximate RSC/RSM conditions.
 Accordingly, we analyze an (averaged) projected gradient method equipped with such an oracle, and prove that it converges globally and linearly.
-Our results apply to a wide range of non-quadratic problems including rank aggregation, one bit matrix sensing/completion, and more broadly generalized linear models with rank constraint.
+Our results apply to a wide range of non-quadratic low-rank estimation problems including one bit matrix sensing/completion, individualized rank aggregation, and more broadly generalized linear models with rank constraints.